California's Largest Legal Weed Farms Face Conflict In Wine Country

 The Santa Rita Hills, nestled in Santa Barbara County, are ideal for pinot noir, a notoriously finicky grape.
 That's why Kathy Joseph came here to plant Fiddlestix Vineyard.

-"The plants are over 20 years old which comes through in the wines we make, the topography is just right, the proximity to the ocean is incredible," Joseph says.
+"The plants are over 20 years old, which comes through in the wines we make.
+The topography is just right; the proximity to the ocean is incredible," Joseph says.
 "Difficult to find a pinot noir district this good."

-Neighboring grape vines extend as far as the eye can see to the west.
+Neighboring grape vines extend to the west as far as the eye can see.
 In the other direction, there's a new neighbor in town.
 This spring, a cannabis farmer started building hoop houses on the 100-acre parcel.
 So far, a quarter of the land is growing pot.
 Joseph has seen plenty of vegetable farms there before.

 "We've lived together with other vegetables, lettuces and cauliflower, and broccoli and snap peas, and walnuts very happily," she says.

 But this new crop is different.
-In June, Joseph learned that the fungicide she's been spraying on her grapes for decades could be drifting onto the cannabis.
+In June, Joseph learned that the fungicide she has been spraying on her grapes for decades could be drifting onto the cannabis.
 Unlike food crops, cannabis can't be sold if there's any trace of fungicide or pesticide in it, according to state law.
 So while the county investigates, she's using a more expensive and far less effective spray on the grapevines that are nearest to the cannabis farm.

 "We may lose crop because we can't protect it," Joseph says.